sem CLI Reference#

 to create a one-off job that is not part of a pipeline.

-Additionally, you can use the the sem get
+Additionally, you can use the sem get

-command for getting a list of all
+command to get a list of all

 The sem get jobs